circonus/product-docs/circonus3/Dashboards.md

 ![Visualization Panel Data Inspection](./img/visualizations-inspect.png)

-You can download a visualization's data as a comma separated values (CSV) file in Formatted or Raw format.
+You can download a visualization's data as a comma-separated values (CSV) file in Formatted or Raw format.
 Formatted downloads the data in table format.
-Raw downloads the data as provided — dates are timestamps, numbers don’t have thousand separators, and so on.
+Raw downloads the data as provided — dates are timestamps, numbers don’t have a thousand separators, and so on.

 ![Visualization Panel Data Inspection](./img/visualizations-inspect_data.png)